Bakkopi/book-review-blog/README.md

-# Booklüb - A Book Review Blog App
+# Booklüb — A Book Review App

 ## Overview
 Welcome to Booklüb!
 A book review blog built with Express on NodeJS.
 Full-stack project incorporating vanilla EJS templating, CSS styling, and jQuery.